 - Fluff with a fork and serve!

 Salt or Season the Rice

 Most food benefits from some seasoning and jasmine rice is no exception.
-Although, generally speaking I tend not to add too much sat to my food, I find that a pinch of salt added during the cooking really enhances jasmines flavor and beautifully complements its heady popcorn-like aroma.
+Although, generally speaking, I tend not to add too much salt to my food, I find that a pinch of salt added during the cooking really enhances jasmines flavor and beautifully complements its heady popcorn-like aroma.

 Just add a pinch of salt after you have measured the water and placed it onto the pot or the rice cooker.